Interim Parish Musician

 Frederick Frahm, American composer, organist, publisher, and parish musician was born in California, USA, in 1964.
 Frahm has directed church music programs across the US, contributed as a classical music critic to the Bellingham Herald in Bellingham, WA, and served as an adjunct faculty member of Concordia University in River Forest, IL, where he taught counterpoint, music theory & composition, as well as orchestration.
-He is presently a teaching artist and resident composer for the Santa Fe Opera Company Active Learning Through Opera program and resident organist for the parish of St. Thomas of Canterbury in Albuquerque.
+In addition to his work at Canterbury, Fred is presently a teaching artist and resident composer for the Santa Fe Opera Company Active Learning Through Opera program.
 He a founding director and creative partner of Firehead Editions of London which publishes a select catalog of works for organ, chorus, and chamber ensembles.
 A graduate of Pacific Lutheran University (Tacoma, WA) where he earned degrees in Church Music and Organ Performance.
 He studied organ and counterpoint with David Dahl and Gregory Peterson; composition with Roger Briggs and Gregory Youtz; and conducting with Richard Sparks.

 His work as a composer has gained international acclaim.
 About this work he writes:

 My catalog has expanded since the early 1980s and I have produced between 10 and 30 pieces a year.
 Better than 350 of those works have been published individually and in anthology.
 I have observed broad exposure for my work in performance across the US and Europe and I have had many opportunities to compose on commission.